 - It takes time.
-Even when this method is fully effective, you need to wait at least one month before your pet gets rid of all the fleas.
+Even when this method is fully effective, you must wait at least one month before your pet gets rid of all fleas.

 - All pets in the household need to be treated, and at the same time

 - None of your pets should be infested outside your house.
 If it is the case, you should continue the treatment